 The Naturehike VIK is freestanding.
-To pitch it, first you lay the groundsheet and put the fly over the top.
+To pitch it, first you lay the groundsheet and lay the tent over the top.
 Once you’ve staked it down, you slot in the forked poles to create the hoop.
 Then the fly simply clips in place onto the hoop, including onto the cross-beam at the top.
 Lastly, stake out the sides for the entrance and vestibule and you’re all set.
 Then you can decide whether you want the tent closed, or whether to avail yourself of the walking pole canopy.

 This pitch seems pretty foolproof, and has a few benefits.
 First of all, it’s quick.
 With practice, this tent should be pitch-able in just a few minutes.
 Secondly, it’s difficult to see how the interior could get wet- even if you’re pitching it in the rain.
-As long as you keep the fly right side up, you should have a nice dry shelter to escape into once the tent is pitched.
+As long as you keep it right side up, you should have a nice dry shelter to escape into once the tent is pitched.

 Space & Storage

 So, the Naturehike VIK is a 1-man tent, right?
 Well, strictly speaking, that’s true.
 But, if you don’t mind getting cosy with someone – and I’m talking significant other cosy – I think you could squeeze two people in there at a push.
 95 x 210 cm doesn’t leave much personal space for two, but if your goal is to save weight, then it’s worth considering as an option.
 An 1100 gram shelter split between two people?
 Now we’re talking.

 What about vestibule space?
 In short, it’s fairly generous.
 The main gear storage area tapers out to 65 cm at its widest point.
 This will easily be big enough to hold a meaty backpack.
 The ability to extend the door into a canopy also gives you more storage options, especially if the weather lets you keep the door open at night.